-Along with the lectures, students will have a field trip during each year of the program.
+Along with the lectures, students will have a field trip during the first each year of the program.
 The field trips will be a visit to the General Clinical Research Center for half the day and the other half at the Clinical Trials Center, both located at UCSD Medical Center, Hillcrest.

 Selected students will receive a summer internship and be assigned to the six UCSD faculty members to continue the education process about clinical trials and clinical research.
 During their senior year, the high school students will each take what they learn to classrooms and teach other students and their families.

-“We found in the previous SEPA project that students can be very good teachers, and are very effective at disseminating information; thus, we built in a peer teaching model in the current project as well” said Dr. Boss.
+“We found in the previous SEPA project that students can be very good teachers, and are very effective at disseminating information; thus, we built in a peer teaching model in the current project as well,” said Dr. Boss.

 Along with Boss, there are five UCSD School of Medicine faculty members participating in the program Joel Dimsdale, M.D., psychiatrist; Ravi Mehta, M.D., nephrologist; Renate Pilz, M.D., hematologist-oncologist; Joe Ramsdell, M.D.; director of the UCSD Clinical Trials Center; Doris Trauner, M.D., pediatric neurologist; and Michael Ziegler, M.D.; director of the UCSD General Clinical Research Center.